Economy

 Bahrain has an independent legal and judicial system with a framework of commercial laws and, on this strength and its well-developed infrastructure, has become an international and GCC arbitration centre.

-Bahrain has been ranked the sixteenth freest economy in the world and the freest economy in the Middle East by the Washington-based Heritage Foundation for 2003.
+Bahrain has been ranked the 16th freest economy in the world, ahead of Japan, Germany, France, India and China and the freest economy in the Middle East according to 2009 Heritage Foundation/Wall Street Journal Index of Economic Freedom.
 It is ranked as the most liberal economy in the Arab world and boasts one of the most modern cosmopolitan societies in the entire region.
-It is also the region's financial and banking centre with some 250 banks and financial institutions.
+It is also the region's financial and banking centre with some 400 banks and financial institutions.
 The government of Bahrain encourages free trade and foreign investment by allowing 100% foreign ownership and control of company assets and enforces no personal, corporate or withholding taxes.
-In June 2002, Fitch upgraded Bahrain's long-term foreign currency rating from BBB to A-, following similar upgrades in 2002 by Standard & Poor's and Moody's.

 The country is also a founding member of the WTO, having gained accession in January 1955.
 Determined to maintain an open economy that is conducive to both economic and social growth, Bahrain continues to evolve its legal and administrative infrastructure.
 The most significant move on the part of the Government, in this regard, has been the introduction of the new Commercial Companies Law that has come into effect on January 1, 2002.